suyashb95/WiktionaryParser/readme.md

  - Import the WiktionaryParser class from WikiParse
  - Initialize an object and use the fetch("word", "language") method.
  - The default language is English.
+ - The default language can be changed using the setDefaultLanguage method.

 ####Examples